 I suspect there are a lot of other Christians who’ve left for the same reasons but didn’t want to say anything for fear of being taken to the evangelical woodshed.
 Maybe they’ll speak up now.
 I don’t know.
 Do seeker-friendly churches burn heretics?
 Can’t think that would look good on the evening news though it might cause a bump in attendance.

 Or maybe I just don’t get what it means to be seeker-friendly.
 I thought the Church was supposed to be God-friendly, not seeker friendly.
 Silly me.
 Who knew?

 Have you become frustrated by your church’s fixation on being seeker-friendly?
 In what ways do you think the Church focuses on the wrong things – and the right things – on Sunday?
 Leave a comment below with your thoughts.

-Why I’ve Stopped Singing in Your Church: Answers to Questions You’ve Been Afraid to Ask about Church Issues is an attempt to speak the truth.
+Get your copy of Why I’ve Stopped Singing in Your Church: Answers to Questions You’ve Been Afraid to Ask about Church Issues.

 Finally, someone speaks up to offer answers to the questions you’ve been afraid to ask about church issues.
 For all those in the Christian church who feel their voices are not being heard, Why I’ve Stopped Singing in Your Church is entertaining therapy for the frustrated soul.

 Unfortunately, truth is not always welcome in the Christian church today.
 Yet without it, the church has little reason for existing.
 This book is a collection of truth-telling essays, comedic rants, and open letters offered with a twist of humor and sarcasm in the hope of focusing attention on real church issues that are often ignored.